14 January 2022

 The details on the transcription for Robert Henry Adams, ‘artificial limb' maker, tell us that he was in the employment of C. Blatchford.
 Blatchford Prosthetics (www.blatchford.co.uk) is a Victorian company that is still in business today.
 In 1921 it is very likely that its clients included injured service personnel.

-The prices are £2.50 to purchase the transcription and £3.50 for the digitised image (Pro subscribers to Findmypast receive a 10% discount on these prices; regular subscribers receive no discount).
+The prices are £2.50 to purchase the transcription and £3.50 for the digitised image (Pro subscribers to Findmypast have free access to the 1921 Census for England and Wales as part of their subscription (as of 11 October 2022); regular subscribers receive no discount).

 It’s not just an image – it’s images